writethedocs/www/docs/conf/portland/2018/news/volunteers-shirts-tickets.rst

 As you probably noticed, we are not including shirts with your conference ticket this year.
 This is due partially to the logistics of sizing, ordering, and managing stock, but also because of the inevitable leftovers that we find ourselves with every year.

-Inspired by our friends at DjangoCon US, we decided to shake things up and launch a separate sales channel for shirts, if you have your heart set out on them.
+Inspired by our friends at DjangoCon US, we decided to shake things up and sell shirts separately, so you can buy exactly the fit and size that you want!
 You can now visit our `Write the Docs Portland 2018 Pop-Up Shop <https://teespring.com/wtd-portland-2018-shirts>`_ and order this year's branded shirt.
 The campaign will run until **April 15th** to allow for timely delivery of your shirts ahead of the conference.

 And don't worry, you'll still have a Write the Docs Portland 2018 souvenier from the conference even if you decide not to order a shirt.
-We'll send another update once we finalized the design and product.

 Call for volunteers
 -------------------